Bolsonaro visits market to press need to keep Brazil going during pandemic

 “We have to work.
 There are deaths, but that is up to God, we cannot stop,” the man said, according to a video posted on the president’s Facebook and Twitter accounts.
 “If we do not die of the illness, we will die of hunger.”

+Twitter removed the video of Bolsonaro speaking to the street vendor.
+Twitter said in a statement it recently changed its worldwide rules on content that counters public health recommendations and could put people at greater risk of transmitting COVID-19.

-Bolsonaro told reporters he is considering an executive decree that would allow all professionals and informal sector workers to work if their income is vital to feed their families.
+Bolsonaro told reporters he was considering an executive decree that would allow all professionals and informal sector workers to work if their income is vital to feed their families.

-Despite confirmed cases of COVID-19 almost tripling in seven days to 4,256 by Saturday, Bolsonaro has continued to deny the gravity of the disease, calling it “a small cold” that would kill only old people.
-The diseases has caused 136 deaths in Brazil so far, and more than 30,000 globally.
+Despite confirmed Brazilian cases of COVID-19 almost tripling in seven days to 4,256 by Sunday, Bolsonaro has continued to deny the gravity of the disease, calling it “a small cold” that would kill only old people.
+The disease has caused 136 deaths in Brazil so far, and almost 34,000 globally.

 On Friday, Bolsonaro cast doubt on the state of Sao Paulo’s official death toll from the outbreak, the highest in the country, accusing the governor of manipulating the numbers for political ends.